-Barn doors and other entrances to the RA must be kept locked when farm workers are not able to supervise the access to the barn or range areas.
-For range areas, farmers are to deter people from entering the RA by using locks on gates and/or signage.
+Barn doors and other entrances to the RA must be kept locked when farm workers are not able to supervise the access to the barn.

-At the line between the CAZ and the RA, establish a barrier that people must cross to enter the RA.
-A step-over, a door or some other physical barrier must be used to maintain separation between the CAZ and the RA by establishing a designated area for farm workers and visitors to change footwear, coveralls etc. At the very least, it should be a clearly identified line.
+Inside the buildings' workroom or entry, establish a barrier that people must cross to enter the RA.
+A step-over or some other physical barrier must be used to maintain separation between the CAZ and the RA by establishing a designated area for farm workers and visitors to change footwear and/or coveralls, etc. At the very least, it should be a clearly identified line.
 This barrier must be effective to ensure that there is no cross-contamination by way of footwear or feet between the CAZ and the RA.

-- " When designing this barrier, remember that the space where the barrier is must allow enough room on the one side for people to take off their outside gear (boots, etc.) and enough room on the other side for people to put on their gear for the RA (e.g. boots, coveralls, etc.). - " For direct access to the barn/brooder house (i.e., where there is no anteroom or workroom), farmers must either have a physical barrier when entering the barn to separate the flock from the footwear change area (this area must still allow for appropriate footwear change that prevents contamination between inside and outside footwear) or have a sealable container (e.g. plastic bin) outside the RA entrance either affixed to the barn or on the ground for outdoor footwear.
+- " When designing this barrier, remember that the space where the barrier is must allow enough room on the one side for people to take off their outside gear (boots, etc.) and enough room on the other side for people to put on their gear for the RA (e.g. boots, coveralls, etc.). - " For direct access barns (i.e. where there is no anteroom or workroom), farmers must either have a physical barrier when entering the barn to separate the flock from the footwear change area (this area must still allow for appropriate footwear change that prevents contamination between inside and outside footwear) or have a sealable container (e.g. plastic bin) outside the barn entrance either affixed to the barn or on the ground for outdoor footwear.